conveyal/gtfs-validator/README.md

 There are then multiple options for use:

-1. Use the …/gtfs/validator/ValidatorMain class, passing in the GTFS file as the only program argument (check Eclipse Run Configurations).
-See below for more.
+1. Use the JAR provided in the releases. `java -jar gtfs-validator.jar yourGtfs.zip`

 2. Import the services provided and build your own validation.